learn-co-curriculum/phase-1-array-map-method-lab/README.md

 Create a new array with the new names of each tutorial that is in the proper title case formatting.

+For example, `what does the this keyword mean?` should become `What Does The This Keyword Mean?`.

 ```js
 const tutorials = [
   'what does the this keyword mean?',